Arlanet/MvcAppExample/README.md

 #Notes
 - Be sure to adjust the `deploypath` in the App.config before rebuilding.
 - The post-build event currently only works for Umbraco.
+- The required uCommerce Binaries (uCommerce.Binaries) and the MvcApp (uCommerce.MvcApp) itself are retrieved from NuGet.
-- The following libraries are required, we use an internal NuGet server for these.
-However, most can also be retrieved from an Umbraco + uCommerce installation, simply drop them in the Lib-folder and you should be ready to go:
+- The following libraries are required and could be retrieved from NuGet, but we don't really need all the other stuff that comes with it.
+We got these DLL's straight from an Umbraco and uCommerce installation and include them for convenience:
  - ClientDependency.Core.dll
  - ClientDependency.Core.Mvc.dll
- - MvcApp.dll (Install MvcApp from the uCommerce App Store for this one)
  - System.Web.Mvc.dll
  - System.Web.WebPages.dll
- - UCommerce.dll
- - UCommerce.Infrastructure.dll
- - UCommerce.Pipelines.dll
- - UCommerce.Presentation.dll

 #Recommendations
 Even though we provide quite a few ways to build apps and extensions with MvcApp, we recommend to do as much as possible client-side (using something like Angular.js).
 This prevents unnecessary page refreshes giving a smooth experience to the user, while still leveraging the power of Controllers through Ajax calls.
 A great starting point for this is the `ExampleController`-method, which is a blank page which has all uCommerce dependencies injected (including Angular.js).